84adam/hello-world/readme.txt

     5. Leave .gitignore and license on 'none'.
     6. Click create repository!

-Connect the remote to your GitHub repo
+#### Connecting the remote to your GitHub repo

-In Bash, in the folder of your choosing:
+In Bash, in the folder of your choosing, perform the following:

-$ git remote add origin <URLfromGitHub>
+    1. $ git remote add origin <URLfromGitHub>
 	Bonus: you can also change the remote to another URL:

-$ git remote set-url <RemoteName> <URL>
+    2. $ git remote set-url <RemoteName> <URL>

-Time to push!
+### Time to push changes!

 Here is the command to push from your original remote copy to the GitHub master:

     $ git push origin master